 Belief inertia and fear: In my life, wealth relates to overcoming belief inertia.
 As I have aged and increased my wealth base, it makes it easier to make change decisions.
 I feel less anxious knowing I have a financial buffer in the event things do not work out as planned.
 I have found it easier to overcome belief inertia with a buffer.
 My wife and I started with very little financial wealth.
 I was the primary breadwinner and we had four young children.
 Early on, the belief inertia resulting from fear of change was more powerful.
-If there is anything I learned, it was to let go of the fear because things usually did work out.
+An important lesson I learned from our "low wealth" years is to let go of fear because things usually did work out.
 Not always as planned, but things do tend to work out.
 For most people, fear is a temporary state of mind.
 Our current state of mind anchors our perception of utility.
+"Utility" as discussed in this article, means the benefits received by satisfying our preferences when making a decision, net of the risks incurred by the decision.
 Thus, managing our anchors is critical when evaluating the expected utility of any decision.
 In this case, good decision-making occurs by draining the fear and waiting to be in a “fear-neutral” anchored state of mind.
 Fear signals us that there may be a risk.
 But fear is a very blunt signaling instrument.
 The problem is, fear has no nuance, it does not evaluate the actual likelihood or severity of the risk.
 The idea is to let go of the emotion, but keep the probabilistic information value potentially signaled by fear.
-To dig deeper, please see our notes describing how belief inertia-related uncertainty and job change unwillingness impacts personal finance. [viii]
+This will help to evaluate decision utility by properly netting risk from the benefit.
+To dig deeper, please see our notes describing how belief inertia-related uncertainty and job change unwillingness impacts personal finance. [ix]

 Belief inertia and expertise: In some situations, expertise may lead to confirmation bias.
 We will discuss confirmation bias more thoroughly in the next sections.
 Francis Fukuyama is an author and political scientist at Stanford University.
 In a 2022 interview, Fukuyama recalled a situation when he was an official in the U.S. State Department.
 This is an example of when our own expertise, or belief inertia, is combined with a perception of others' lack of expertise.
 The outcome may lead people to not change their minds when they should have: